KACV-FM

-KACV-FM (89.9 FM, "FM90") is a college radio station in Amarillo, Texas, United States.
+KACV-FM (89.9 MHz, "FM90") is a college radio station in Amarillo, Texas, United States.
 The station is owned and operated by the city's community college, Amarillo College along with its television partner, PBS station KACV-TV (channel 2).
-The station is also an affiliate of the National Public Radio.
 Both KACV-FM-TV operate studios at Gilvin Broadcast Center on Amarillo College's Washington Street campus, while KACV-FM's transmitter is located north of Amarillo in unincorporated Potter County.

-Founded in 1976, the station is a typical, unaffiliated campus radio station, airing alternative rock music during the weekdays.
-The station airs the syndicated "Dr. Demento" radio program, a feature of KACV-FM since 1987.
-Due to a special contract, KACV was the only station continuing to air Dr. Demento after June 6, 2010, after Dr. Demento canceled his terrestrial show and moved exclusively to the Internet.
-KACV carried the Internet version of the show, presumably censored to meet FCC guidelines, until it left KACV in January 2011.
+Founded in 1976, the station is a typical, unaffiliated campus radio station, featuring alternative rock music during the week.
+Beginning in 1987, the station carried the syndicated program Dr. Demento.
+Under a special contract, KACV was the only station allowed to air the program after Dr. Demento canceled his terrestrial broadcast in 2010 and moved exclusively to the Internet.
+KACV carried the Internet version of the show until early 2011.